bravesoftdz/TsmPluginFx/README.md

-Developed by Wuping Xin © 2019
+Developed by Wuping Xin, and Copyright KLD © 2019